-Bank-account withdrawals are optional.
+Bank-account payouts are optional.
 You can receive funds in an externally owned account (EOA) or any configured destination wallet and move those funds wherever you want from that wallet.
-Use the KYC, bank-account, and withdrawal APIs only when you want CoinVoyage to coordinate a fiat payout to a linked bank account.
+Use the off-ramp verification, bank-account, and off-ramp intent APIs only when you want CoinVoyage to coordinate a fiat payout to a linked bank account.

 Flow map